 "Painting is transcribing not describing."
 Philippe Lejeune

-I am a french painter born in the city of Marseilles.
+I am a french painter born in the city of Marseilles in 1965.

 Since my childhood, I have always drawn portraits.

 During the late 1990's I worked in several painting workshops in Brussels, Belgium.

 Back to France, I focused on sanguine and charcoal drawing, concentrating on portraits.

 In a workshop near Paris I approached academic oil painting through the study of the Masters (Raphaël, Leonardo da Vinci, Caravaggio, Géricault...).

 I then fully committed to a personal work.

 I suggest reality through figuration and abstraction while drawing on traditionals techniques, thus I can give free rein to my imagination.

 I focus on what is most vulnerable and sensitive in my view : the portrait.